Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/keys/README.md

     ```

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [KeyClient](TODO-rst-docs) class.
-You would need a **vault url** and **client secret credentials (client id, client key, tenant id)** to instantiate a client object for using the `DefaultAzureCredential` examples in the README. `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity).
+You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object for using the `DefaultAzureCredential` examples in the README. `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity).

  #### Create/Get credentials
-Use the [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to create/get client key credentials.
+Use the [Azure Cloud Shell](https://shell.azure.com/bash) snippet below to create/get client secret credentials.

  * Create a service principal and configure its access to Azure resources:
     ```Bash